fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 - Arthur Ekirch, Jr., _Man and Nature in America_, 22--34 (3: The Romantic View)

-- Something from Foster, _The Civilized Wilderness_ (Backgrounds to American Romantic Literature 1817--1860)

 - Ronald Rees, “Constable, Turner, and Views of Nature in the Nineteenth Century.” _Geographical Review_ 72, no. 3 (1982): 253–69.